apinf/proxy42/docs/InstallationGuide.rst

 API is iterated on.
 This document will be updated as and when appropriate.

-The current version of the "api" is extremely clunky, and is expected to be overhauled soon.
+The current version of the "API" is extremely clunky, and is expected to be overhauled soon.

 Registering a developer